xtremestuff/protune-transforms/README.md

 The Protune Gamma curve is defined within the 0 - 1 range with the peak being equivalent to SDR Peak White.
 Despite this, the curve has a significantly higher Middle Gray value of 68% IRE.
 A significant portion of the curve is allocated to the lower code values under Middle Gray.
 This means that when footage is corrected using the transforms, anything under-exposed will be pushed further towards the shadows.
 To counteract this, the footage should either be exposed correctly, or under-exposed by 1-2 stops when recording and adjusted in accordingly after applying the transform.

+### DaVinci YRGB Color Science

+#### Usage in DaVinci CTL or via LUT Menu
+Select the relevant dctl file via the LUT menu (or DaVinci CTL if using Resolve 16 or below).
+Ensure Input Color Space is set to Bypass (or Same as Timeline) for the relevant clip.
+Ensure the selected DCTL matches with the project's Timeline Color Space and Gamma.
+Input DRT should be set to None.

+### ACES Color Science

-### Usage as ACES IDT or ODT
+#### Usage as ACES IDT or ODT

 As of Resolve 17, the IDT can be loaded as an Input Transform via the Project settings and the ODT can also be loaded as an Output Transform via the Project settings.

 As of Resolve 17.2, the IDT files can be selected as ACES Input Transforms for individual clips.

-### Usage via ACES Transforms
+#### Usage via ACES Transforms

 The IDT and ODT can be used through Resolve's ACES Transforms OFX plugin

-### Usage in DaVinci CTL or via LUT Menu
+#### Usage in ACES via LUT Menu
-Select the relevant dctl file via the DaVinci CTL or LUT Menu.
-Ensure Input Color Space is set to Bypass (or Same as Timeline) for the relevant clip.
-Ensure the selected DCTL matches with the project's Timeline Color Space and Gamma.
-Input DRT should be set to None.

 To use in ACES via the LUT menu (or DaVinci CTL if using Resolve 16 or below), copy the IDT folder contents to the LUT folder and comment out the first few lines as follows:

 ```